Performance - how we compare to others

 The Local Government Benchmarking Framework (LGBF) brings together a wide range of information about how all Scottish councils perform in delivering services to local communities.
 The framework covers most major areas of public service delivery in Scotland and includes information about the cost of services, what outcomes are being achieved and how satisfied residents are with services.

-Data is collected on the same basis from each council, so a figure for Aberdeenshire Council is statistically comparable to data provided by Argyll & Bute Council.
+Data is collected on the same basis from each council, so a figure for Aberdeenshire Council is statistically comparable to data provided by Argyll and Bute Council.
 However, when looking at the information and making comparisons, it should be kept in mind that Scottish councils are democratically elected bodies which represent very diverse communities in terms of geography, population, deprivation levels and community needs.
 The information should be read and understood in that context, as some of the variation highlighted by the data is significantly affected by such differences between communities.

 For further information please visit the Scottish Local Government Benchmarking website.

 Data for the indicators has been gathered using a range of sources including statistical and financial returns to the Scottish Government and Audit Scotland, as well as satisfaction figures from the Scottish Household Survey (SHS) from 2013.
 While we recognise that the SHS figures are reliant on a comparatively small sample size, this is the only residents' survey which covers all 32 local authorities.
 In order to keep a more regular track of resident satisfaction, the council also uses a variety of local sources to gather resident views.
-These include the Citizen's Panel and the council's reputation tracker. which is reported on a monthly basis.
+These include the council's reputation tracker which is reported on a monthly basis.

 The LGBF provides an additional tool to support improvement.
 The indicators within the framework have been incorporated into our strategic service planning framework, monitored through our approach to performance management and will be considered as part of our self-evaluation process where we identify our improvement activity.